darrenklein/carto_doodle/README.md

 # carto_doodle
 Carto Doodle is a simple map geometry drawing and editing interface that uses CartoDB for data storage and visualization.
+This is a very stripped-down app, developed to achieve a basic function - to allow users to draw and edit any number and type of map geometries.
+I have not done any styling apart from what is minimally necessary.
+I am sure that there are many places that the code can be improved, but I have tried to present it here in very basic units so that others may use it and customize it as they see fit.

 Working demo:</br>
 Drawing tool - http://field-set.com/carto_doodle/index.html</br>